TheTexta/obsidian-main/Economics/Production Possibilities Curve.md

 If the curve is curvier then the economy is [[specialisation|specialised]].
 Points outside the curve are called unattainable due to [[Scarcity]].

+## Comparing Economies
+When comparing two production possibility curves between two economies, the economy whos line is more horizontal has a higher [[Economic Advantage|comparative advantage]] for that resource, vice versa with the y axis and the more vertical line.
 ## Rightward Shift
 e.g. there is an increase in the productivity of [[labour]].